 Is the pool area safe for children?

-We provide a 4′ security fence around the pool and it is mandatory that this is kept secure at all times.
+We provide a 4′ security fence around the pool and it is mandatory that this is kept secure at all times, whether you are renting a villa in Florida or not.
 This complies with Florida state law.
 It is the responsibility of the renter to make sure the pool fence is always secure since other people could access the pool area for maintenance.
 Children should be supervised at all times when in the pool area, and we recommend all villa doors onto the pool area are kept shut and locked when the pool lanai area is not in use.
 Anyone renting a villa should always check that the pool has adequate safety features.

 Is the pool cleaned when we are there?